pkmn/dmg/TESTING.md

-especially obvious if the `@pkmn/dmg` backend is being used, as it effectively means `generate-test` will generate a test that just validates the current behavior of `@pkmn/dmg` (behavior which may be incorrect). `@smogon/calc` as a backend is slightly better as then there is at least *some* independent verificiation for the results produced, but `@smogon/calc` has its own host of bugs and limitations. **You should place very little trust in the results of `generate-test`** - the tests passing or failing do not necessarily imply the code being tested is actually correct - verify the results against the research and the decompiled source, or failing that Pokémon Showdown and the
+especially obvious if the `@pkmn/dmg` backend is being used, as it effectively means `generate-test` will generate a test that just validates the current behavior of `@pkmn/dmg` (behavior which may be incorrect). `@smogon/calc` as a backend is slightly better as then there is at least *some* independent verification of the results produced, but `@smogon/calc` has its own host of bugs and limitations. **You should place very little trust in the results of `generate-test`** - the tests passing or failing do not necessarily imply the code being tested is actually correct - verify the results against the research and the decompiled source, or failing that Pokémon Showdown and the